landinfotech/mycivitas/docs/src/about/contributing.md

   copy/paste-able snippets which you use in those examples, as Markdown code blocks.
-* **Include screenshots and animated GIFs** which helps demonstrate the steps or point out the part of project which the suggestion is related to.
+* **Include screenshots and animated GIFs** which helps demonstrate the steps or point out the part of a project which the suggestion is related to.
 * **Explain why this enhancement would be useful** to most users.
 * **List some other text editors or applications where this enhancement exists.**